wilsonwid/tp/docs/UserGuide.md

 ### Adding a person: `add`

 Adds a person to the Student Contact Manager.
+Useful if you need to store a person's details for recording purposes.
+There are various details that must be added, including name, phone number, email, and address.
+Tags are optional.

-Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`
+Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG] ...`

 <box type="tip" seamless>